Important update about the upcoming academic intake (2023-2024)

 - Bilateral donor organisations (e.g. USAID, DFID, Danida, Sida, Dutch Ministry of Foreign affairs, FinAid, AusAid, ADC, SwissAid),

-Check which IHS academic courses qualify for the current OKP deadline on this web page or in this programme calendar.
+Check which IHS academic courses qualify for the current OKP deadline on this web page or in this programme.
 Note the application deadlines.

 Select your preferred IHS course and apply for it.
 To apply, visit the page of your chosen course and check the information on the Admission page under this course.
 Keep in mind that preparing your course application may take some time.
 We advise you to start on it well in time.